-Chase Rice has no regrets about his controversial concert.
-And that tells us everything we need to know about where his priorities lie.
+• Rice says he has no regrets – and that tells us everything we need to know.

 It’s no secret that live entertainment is one of the hardest-hit industries during the pandemic.
 In April, it was projected to lose nearly $9 billion by the end of the year if quarantine restrictions weren’t eased.